leah-jala/PP5-PaperDreams7Apr/README.md

     - If nothing is on the wishlist the heart is an outline
     - If a product is on the wishlist, the heart displays read
-- Wishlist icon does not display for user's who are not signed in -Login/Register - This displays in the navbar for unauthenticated users.
+- Wishlist icon does not display for user's who are not signed in -Sign in/Register - This displays in the navbar for unauthenticated users.
 The dropdown options are to Register or login
 - My Account- if the user is logged in and not a superuser of staff member, they will see
     - My Profile
     - Logout